 Are Snakes Intelligent?

-It appears snakes are rather unintelligent creatures.
-Reptiles, in general, have a fraction of the number of brain cells compared to mammals, and the prevailing theory is they use this smaller size because it helps them be cold-blooded.
+It appears snakes are rather unintelligent creatures, at least compared to mammals.
+Reptiles in general have a fraction of the number of brain cells compared to mammals, and the prevailing theory is that this smaller size helps them be cold-blooded.

 One study found that only some cranial neurons are devoted solely to moving sensory information around the nervous system.
 This essential neural connection lacks any cognitive function because it doesn’t combine senses like sight or sound with context and memory like our brains do.

-When working towards a trusting relationship, it’s important to remember that snakes can’t hear anything.
+When working toward a trusting relationship, it’s important to remember that snakes can’t hear anything.
 They have no auditory sense to tell them what is going on in their surroundings.

-If you’re trying to put a snake and it’s not responding, remember that they only can smell your hand, so make sure the scent of your hands isn’t off-putting!
+If you’re trying to pet a snake and it’s not responding, remember that they only can smell your hand, so make sure the scent of your hands isn’t off-putting!